 Jonathan Saunders is a Scottish fashion designer known for his skill at print and his compelling use of colour.
 In May 2016 Diane Von Furstenberg Studio LLC announced that he would be joining the American accessible luxury brand as a chief creative officer.
-In this newly created position, Saunders will be responsible for the overall creative direction of the brand and he will report to chief executive Paolo Riva, who told press in a statement that Saunders "will evolve the identity of DVF."
+In this newly created position, Saunders is responsible for the overall creative direction of the brand and he will report to chief executive Paolo Riva, who told press in a statement that Saunders "will evolve the identity of DVF."

 Saunders went on to gain experience with some of fashion’s modern greats, working with Alexander McQueen, Christian Lacroix at Pucci and Phoebe Philo at Chloé, an experience he told the British Fashion Council enabled him to learn invaluable lessons on “how to turn ideas into real product and the complexity of our timing schedules within the fashion industry.”
 McQueen commissioned Saunders to design prints for his line two days after Saunders showed his graduate collection.
-It was Saunders who design the widely lauded and much photographed Alexander McQueen Bird-of-Paradise prints.
+It was Saunders who designed the widely lauded and much photographed Alexander McQueen Bird-of-Paradise prints.

-He launched his line in London Fashion Week in 2003, to immediate critical acclaim.
-His debut collection was given the accolade of a British Vogue cover in January 2004.
-Saunders has returned to showing at London Fashion Week, having briefly relocated to New York Fashion Week in 2010.
+He launched his line in London Fashion Week in 2003, to immediate critical acclaim: his debut collection was given the accolade of a British Vogue cover in January 2004.